Atlantic meridional overturning circulation: Role in the climate system

 Equatorial areas are the hottest part of the globe; due to thermodynamics, this heat moves towards the poles.
 Most of this heat is transported by atmospheric circulation but warm, surface ocean currents play an important role.
 Heat from the equator moves either northward or southward; the Atlantic Ocean is the only ocean in which the heat flow is northward.
 Much of the heat transfer in the Atlantic occurs due to the Gulf Stream, a surface current that carries warm water northward from the Caribbean.
-While the Gulf Stream as a whole is driven by winds alone, its northern-most segment, the North Atlantic Current, obtains much of its heat from thermohaline exchange in the AMOC.
+While the Gulf Stream as a whole is driven by winds alone, its northernmost segment, the North Atlantic Current, obtains much of its heat from thermohaline exchange in the AMOC.
 Thus, the AMOC carries up to 25% of the total heat toward the northern hemisphere, and plays an important role in the climate around northwest Europe.

 Because atmospheric patterns also play a large role in heat transfer, the idea the climate in northern Europe would be as cold as that in northern North America without heat transport via ocean currents (i.e. up to 15–20 C-change colder) is generally considered incorrect.
 While one modeling study suggested collapse of the AMOC could result in Ice Age-like cooling, including sea-ice expansion and mass glacier formation, within a century, the accuracy of those results is questionable.
 There is a consensus the AMOC keeps northern and western Europe warmer than it would be otherwise, with the difference of 4 C-change and 10 C-change depending on the area.
 For instance, studies of the Florida Current suggest the Gulf Stream was around 10% weaker from around 1200 to 1850 due to increased surface salinity, and this likely contributed to the conditions known as Little Ice Age.

-The AMOC makes the Atlantic Ocean into a more-effective carbon sink in two major ways.
+The AMOC makes the Atlantic Ocean into a more effective carbon sink in two major ways.
 Firstly, the upwelling that takes place supplies large quantities of nutrients to the surface waters, supporting the growth of phytoplankton and therefore increasing marine primary production and the overall amount of photosynthesis in the surface waters.
 Secondly, upwelled water has low concentrations of dissolved carbon because the water is typically 1,000 years old and has not been exposed to anthropogenic increases in the atmosphere.
 This water absorbs larger quantities of carbon than the more-saturated surface waters and is prevented from releasing carbon back into the atmosphere when it is downwelled.
 While Southern Ocean is by far the strongest ocean carbon sink, The North Atlantic is the largest single carbon sink in the northern hemisphere.